KevinMarquette/kevinmarquette.github.io/_posts/2018-01-12-Powershell-switch-statement.md

     4
 ```

- By moving the enumerator forward, the next item will not get processed by the `switch`.
+ By moving the enumerator forward, the next item will not get processed by the `switch` but you can access that value directly.
 I would call it madness.

 # Other patterns